All Episodes

 Mosques and community groups.

-Can you say a Linsky?
+Can you say Alinsky?

-The bill is to be debated by both houses of Parliament tomorrow and Friday, expected to be voted on by the end of the week.
+The bill is to be debated by both houses of parliament tomorrow and Friday, expected to be voted on by the end of the week.

-How long will it be before Obama calls this guy a bigot, short-sighted, starts making fun of him, and says this is not the way to go.
+How long will it be before Obama calls this guy a bigot, short-sighted, starts making fun of him, and says this is not the way to go?

 See, the frogs have awakened.

-These, you know, this is the perpetual surrender group.
+This is the perpetual surrender group.

 We always made fun of them.

-This is Charlie Hebdo first, this is second, and this is it.
+This is now Charlie Hebdo first, this is second, and this is it.

-It's not gonna please Obama.
+It's not going to please Obama.

-It's gonna isolate him even more.
+It's going to isolate him even more.

-Here's Miles in Du Boys, Pennsylvania.
+Here's Miles in Du Bois, Pennsylvania.

 Great to have you, sir.